Lag BaOmer: Origins

 The following anecdote occurred circa 1400:The shamash's son ran to join [Yaakov Moelin]'s students in their Lag baOmer celebration, and an argument broke out between him and Rabbi Lemlin, the son of Rabbi Moses Neumark Katz.
 This youth called [Lemlin] 'pig's meat'!
 Word of the event came to our master [Yaakov Moelin], and he excommunicated the shamash's son, and he said 'How could you be permitted to call one of my students this?!'
 The youth sat excommunicated until the Monday after Lag baOmer.
 His family was greatly afflicted, as he was a member of the city elite, so he and his father went and publicly begged Moelin and his students for forgiveness, before the entire yeshiva of 50 people.
 And they were forgiven.
-This was the only time Moelin ever excommunicated a person.Lag Baomer is commonly said to be the day on which Shimon ben Yochai died.
+This was the only time Moelin ever excommunicated a person.Lag Baomer is said to be the day on which Shimon ben Yochai died.
 Neither Chazal nor the Rishonim mention that the date of his death was Lag Baomer; the first known appearance of this claim is in the Sabbatean Hemdat Yamim (1731), but it was later popularized by a misprinting of Hayyim Vital, which replaced שמחת רשב"י "the celebration of Rabbi Shimon ben Yochai" with שמת רשב"י "when Rabbi Shimon ben Yochai died".

-The actual origin of kabbalistic traditions of visiting Meron on any of several dates in the month of Iyar date to the Middle Ages; but it is not clear when, by whom, or in what way Lag baOmer was first connected to Shimon ben Yochai.
+The origin of kabbalistic traditions of visiting Meron on any of several dates in the month of Iyar date to the Middle Ages; but it is not clear when, by whom, or in what way Lag baOmer was first connected to Shimon ben Yochai.

-Nachman Krochmal, a 19th-century Jewish scholar, among others, suggests that the deaths of Rabbi Akiva's students was a veiled reference to the defeat of "Akiva's soldiers" by the Romans, and that Lag BaOmer was the day on which Bar Kokhba enjoyed a brief victory.
+Nachman Krochmal, a 19th-century Jewish scholar, suggests that the deaths of Rabbi Akiva's students was a veiled reference to the defeat of "Akiva's soldiers" by the Romans, and that Lag BaOmer was the day on which Bar Kokhba enjoyed a brief victory.

 In pre-war Europe, Lag BaOmer became a special holiday for students and was called "Scholar's Day".
 Students were freed to engage in outdoor sports.

-According to another suggestion, Lag Baomer was the date on which the reconstruction of the Temple in Jerusalem began under the Emperor Julian.
-With the failure of this project and the death of Julian, Lag Baomer initially became a fast day.
-After the Muslim conquest and the end of Christian oppression of Jews in Israel, mourning practices ceased to be observed.
-The choice to begin the reconstruction on the 33rd day of the omer may have been an anti-Christian polemic, as Jesus was said to have been killed at age 33.